wuyitong0325/wuyitongcasa0014/README.md

 # Author

-*   Yitong Wu - MSc Electronic & Computer Engineering, HKUST October 2025
+*   Yitong Wu - MSc Connected Environments, UCL October 2025
 *   "Bridging data, color, and atmosphere - an IoT system that visualize the air we breathe."